-Where you aware that more than 50 percent of your home’s energy costs are associated to heating and cooling?
-That’s why it’s so important to have an energy-efficient HVAC system.
+Where you aware that more than 50 percent of your home’s energy costs are from your heating and cooling?
+This is why it’s critical to maintain an energy-efficient HVAC system.

-Furnace efficiency standards were last modified to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, measures how effective your furnace is at converting natural gas into heat.
-An 80 AFUE rating means your furnace will lose about 20% of the fuel it uses while producing heat.
+Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system illustrates how effective your furnace is at converting natural gas into heat.
+An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while producing heat.

-In 2022, President Biden offered new energy-efficiency standards for residential gas furnaces that would substantially decrease emissions, save consumers money and stimulate sustainability.
+In 2022, President Biden proposed new energy-efficiency standards for residential gas furnaces that would significantly decrease emissions, save homeowners money and promote sustainability.

 - Save Americans $1.9 billion annually.